vishvAsa/vedAH_yajuH/taittirIyam/saMhitA/keith/4_THE_PILING_OF_THE_FIRE_ALTAR/4_The_Fifth_Layer_of_Bricks_continued.md

 The Horse Sacrifice
 ## 12
 ### a
-May the kindling-stick of the quarters, that winneth the heaven, (Guard us) according to our hopes; from Madhu may Madhava protect us;
-Agni, the god, hard to overcome, the undeceivable,
-May he guard our kingly power, may he protect us.
 ### b
 May the Rathantara with the Samans protect us,
 The Gayatri with every form of metres,